 Men's Fashion Podcast Part 2.
 From Teddy Boys to Tudors

-In part two of this podcast we look at men’s fashion from the 1500s to the 1970s.
+In part two of this history podcast, we look at men’s fashion from the 1500s to the 1970s.

 If you are interested in men's fashion, and the history of menswear, this is the podcast for you.

-Sumtpuary laws could be very strict - Queen Elizabeth I wanted to control what clothes people wore.
+Hear about the strict Sumtpuary laws - and how Queen Elizabeth I tried to control what clothes people wore.

 We go to fashionable St James to uncover the origins of the bowler hat.
 Who made the first one, and why?
 And who was Mr Bowler that gave the hat its name.

 Hear about the Top Hat riots of 1797 - when children screamed and